How To Collect Engagement Data and Improve Customer Engagement in SaaS [Best Tools Included]

 The goal of data management is to take action based on the collected data.
 Data alone won’t drive business success and won’t make any difference.

-As we aim to increase customer retention, let’s discover the two easy tactics to re-engage lapsed customers and get them re-subscribe.
+As we aim to increase retention and customer lifetime value, let’s discover the two easy tactics to re-engage lapsed customers and get them re-subscribe.

 Use gamification to re-engage lapsed customers